exercism/v3/languages/csharp/exercises/concept/arrays/.docs/introduction.md

 Arrays can be manipulated by either calling an array's methods or properties, or by using the methods defined in the `Array` class.

-Besides access values by index, the fact that an array is also a _collection_ means that you can iterate over all its values using a `foreach` loop:
+The fact that an array is also a _collection_ means that, besides accessing values by index, you can iterate over all its values using a `foreach` loop:

 ```csharp
 char[] vowels = new [] { 'a', 'e', 'i', 'o', 'u' }; // Size is 5